What do you need to run a quick-service restaurant or commercial kitchen?

 - Sinks/washing equipment

-Restaurants with revenue streams outside of the core business – such as subscriptions, grocery options, or meal kits – can build a wide range of revenue streams.
+Restaurants with revenue streams outside of the core business — such as subscriptions, grocery options, or meal kits — say that an average of 17% of revenue comes from those offerings.
 Consider not only what additional items you might need to run the essential elements of your restaurant, but what tools could help you with diverse revenue streams.

 - Food processors